f5devcentral/f5-agility-labs-xc/docs/class1/lab2.rst

    NOTE:  The health shown is specific to the CE site and the performance data shown is an aggregate of all applications whose data is passing through this CE.

-Exercise 2 (Optional): F5 F5 Distributed Cloud Simulator
+Exercise 2: F5 F5 Distributed Cloud Simulator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since the AWS site in this lab was pre-built for you, you may want to simulate the process using the F5 Distributed Cloud Simulator.
+Since the AWS site in this lab was pre-built for you, you may want to walk through the process using the F5 Distributed Cloud Simulator.

 https://simulator.f5.com/s/cloud2cloud_via_sites_brownfield/nav/aws/005/0